-Blueberry Descriptions by order of ripening from June through September are:
+Our Blueberry varieties by order of ripening are:

 Reka - Early season (late June and July), medium to large sweet berries, vigorous, fast growing, and adapts well to a wide range of northern climates and soil types.
-Uprght 4 to 6 ft.
+Upright 4 to 6 ft.
 Burgundy red fall color is an added landscape bonus!
-USDA zones 4 to 7 (available in 1 gal)
+USDA zones 4 to 7 (available in 1, 3 and 7 gal)

 Nelson - Mid-season (late July and early August), large, flavorful berries.
 Upright growth 5 to 6 ft with nice fall and winter color.
 It is very cold hardy.
 USDA zone 3 to 7. (available in 1 gallon and field grown)

-Brigitta- Mid-late to late season (late July to early September - a long picking season), large, sweet and very flavorful berries (another favorite of our u-pick costumers and our family).
+Brigitta- Mid-late to late season (late July to early September - a long picking season), large, sweet and very flavorful berries (another favorite of our u-pick costumers).
 Upright open growth 4 to 6 ft with beautiful orange, red and burgundy fall color.
 An easy to grow, vigorous hybrid yields one of the highest quality berries available.
 Brigitta berries possess an amazing shelf life, maintaining high quality in the refrigerator for over a month.
-USDA zones 4 to 8. (available in 1 gal)
+USDA zones 4 to 8. (available in 1, 3 and 7 gal)

 Legacy - Late season (August).
 Upright and spreading growth habit, 4 to 6 ft high.
 It keeps many of its leaves through mild winters, offering a very different look in the landscape.
 Foliage turns crimson in colder climates, but here on the West Coast the leaves stay green with lighter fall hues.
-Legacy is both a vigorous grower and heavy producer, rating as one of the best flavored varieties in USDA trials.
-USDA zones 5 t0 8 (available in 1 gal)
+Legacy is both a vigorous grower and heavy producer.
+USDA zones 5 t0 8 (available in 3 gal)

 Liberty - Late season (August), large, very flavorful and firm berries.
 Upright growth to 7 to 8 ft spreading open when full of berries and having bright red/orange fall color.
 This is a new variety that is vigorous and adaptable.
-USDA zones 4 to 8. (available in 1 gal)
+USDA zones 4 to 8. (available 1, 3, 7 gal)